AJuszczakiewicz/PA_prep/PrepDocs/Quiz.md

     Enterprise Edition Java Platform
     Micro Edition Java Platform

-## 4.What types of memory areas are allocated by JVM?
+## 4. What types of memory areas are allocated by JVM?

 * **Class(Method) Area**: Class Area stores per-class structures such as the runtime constant pool, field, method data, and the code for methods.
 * **Heap**: It is the runtime data area in which the memory is allocated to the objects